wicherska/song-list-application/README.md

 ./compile.sh && ./run.sh [arguments]
 ```

 Arguments are path or paths to files with songs.
-Required format: .xml, .csv.
+Required format: .xml, .csv, .json.

 ### Format of input file